 Among the tree species found here are the Coigüe de Magallanes and Coigüe de Chiloé, Mañíos, Canelos, Tepa, Ciprés de las Guaitecas (Pilgerodendron), Tineo, Ulmo, among others.
 A few of the many shrub species present are Calafate (Magellan Barberry), Michay Blanco, Chaura, Escallonia, and Pangue.

-The fauna found here include the Huemul (South Andean Deer) as well the Puma and Guiña (Kodkod).
-The park's fjords and channels are home to Toninas (Commerson’s Dolphins), sea lions, elephant seals, Chungungos (marine otters), Huillín (southern river otters), and leopard seals.
+The fauna includes the Huemul (South Andean Deer), Puma, and Guiña (Kodkod).
+In addition, the park's fjords and channels are home to Toninas (Commerson's Dolphins), sea lions, elephant seals, Chungungos (marine otters), Huillín (southern river otters), and leopard seals.

 Several species of birds find shelter in the park, including Chucaos, black-browed albatrosses, great grebes, black-necked swans, and cormorants.

 Laguna San Rafael y El Guayaneco Biosphere Reserve.

 The Laguna San Rafael y El Guayaneco Biosphere Reserve (formerly the Laguna San Rafael Biosphere Reserve) is located in the Valdivian Forest / Chilean Nothofagus biogeographical region.
 It is an area of very varied topography and great scenic beauty.

 In 2019, the biosphere designation was extended to include the Continental Patagonian Range with rivers and lakes, the Insular Patagonian Range, the Central Plain, and the Patagonian Glaciers.
 As a result, its total area was increased from 1,742,000 ha (4,304,575 acres) to 5,130,462 ha (12,677,647 acres).